jefflester/minitrino/readme.md

 -----

 ### Test the New Catalog
 We are all finished up.
-We can test our new catalog through the `minipresto` CLI:
+We can test our new catalog through the Minipresto CLI:

 ```sh
 minipresto provision --catalog postgres